pranitsh/TuneEase/README.md

 # Tune Ease

 Welcome to Tune Ease!
-This project allows for generating music with AI, converting music to different file types, interpreting music, and more.
+This project allows for generating music with AI, intuitively use the project through a website, automatically build and install a large music model (lmm?), and more.

 ## Requirements